mediquo/docs-sdk/docs/sdk/ios/introduction.md

 }
 ```

-Or the SDK return back the ViewController to let us do with it anything you want.
+Or you can manage the behaviour using the `didReceiveRemoteNotificationWithViewController` method.
+In this case the SDK will return the chat room ViewController so you can place it in your navigation.

 ```swift
 extension AppDelegate: UNUserNotificationCenterDelegate {